The Social Security Act Overview

 Medicaid and Medicare

-In addition to disability and retirement benefits, the Social Security Act created and governs the federal Medicaid and Medicare programs.
-Medicare is designed to help elderly and disabled individuals receive medical treatment.
-Most people age 65 and older are entitled to hospital and medical insurance under Medicare.
-Similarly, Medicaid provides health insurance for low-income individuals who are unable to afford health care, regardless of age.
+The Act created and governs the federal Medicaid and Medicare programs.
+Medicare helps elderly and disabled beneficiaries receive medical treatment.
+Most people age 65 and older are entitled to public health services and medical insurance under Medicare.
+Medicaid provides health insurance to people, regardless of age, who cannot afford health care.

 Administration of Social Security Programs